alanng10/class-lang/Info/Article/Word/a.md

 Word "size" has meaning that is length in dimensions.

-Word "width" has meaning that is length horizontal.
+Word "wid" has meaning that is length horizontal.

-Word "height" has meaning that is length vertical.
+Word "heg" has meaning that is length vertical.

-Word "depth" has meaning that is length frontal.
+Word "dep" has meaning that is length frontal.

 Word "rect" has meaning that is rectangle.